TheRacetrack/racetrack/sample/python-env-secret/README.md

-# Deploying a Fatman
+# Deploying a Job
-This Fatman makes use of secret vars, it should be filled out before attempting to deploy.
+This Job makes use of secret vars, it should be filled out before attempting to deploy.
 1. Copy env file from a template:
 ```
 cp .env.dist .env